- VineLine Dispatches from Harvest 2019

 - Mark Takagi is specialty sales director of the Seattle-based Metropolitan Market group.

 - Sara Wilson is wine buyer/GM/executive chef for Mystic Café, Lewiston, Idaho.
 (She is a past participant of Wine Press Northwest magazine’s Match Maker series.)

-- Doug Zellers is co-owner/general manager of Ray’s Boathouse, Café & Catering in Seattle.
+- Doug Zellers is co-owner/GM of Ray’s Boathouse, Café & Catering in Seattle.

 - Paul Zitarelli is owner for Full Pull Wines in Seattle, wine writer for Seattle magazine and author of 36 Bottles of Wine by Sasquatch Books.

 Chief judges for the 2019 Invite are Sophia McDonald Bennett, a journalist based in Eugene, Ore., who contributes to SevenFifty Daily; Dylan Joffe, staff writer for Full Pull Wines in Seattle and contributor to I’d Rather Be Meryl.com, and Ken Robertson, columnist for Wine Press Northwest magazine. and editor emeritus of the Tri-City (Wash.)
 Herald.